MadrasGal/purnima-cli-app/my_notes.md

   - If 3, Exit program.
   - If none of the above, display error message, list menu again and ask for user input

+- Option 1 - Daily Prophet
+  - Displays a list of the most recent news articles in the following format:
+    - No. Title Date Author
+    - Option to Exit the program or to go back to the main menu
+  - User types in the number of the article they wish to read
+  - it then displays the article
+  - at the end of the article, user has an option to go back to the option 1 menu or main menu or exit the program

 Notes and Ideas:
 - Make it interactive